AmulyaVeldandi/AmulyaVeldandi/README.md

-# 👩‍⚕️ Amulya Veldandi, MBBS, MSHI
+# Amulya Veldandi, MBBS, MSHI
 **Healthcare Data Scientist | Physician | AI Scientist**

-As a **physician with advanced training in health informatics**, I have worked across the full spectrum of AI in medicine — from **clinical usability studies and workflow evaluation**, to **designing and training machine learning models**, and now **deploying AI solutions into real-world clinical environments**.
+As a **physician with advanced training in health informatics**, I have worked across the full spectrum of AI in medicine, from **clinical usability studies and workflow evaluation**, to **designing and training machine learning models**, and now **deploying AI solutions into real-world clinical environments**.

 My portfolio reflects both **clinical relevance** and **technical depth**:
 - **Imaging AI** – segmentation and quantitative analysis of MRI/CT for radiology workflows